 This step-by-step guide covers buying music--songs and albums--at iTunes (on your desktop computer only.
 You can also buy via the iTunes app on any iOS device).
 To learn how to buy other kinds of content, try these articles:

-To get anything from iTunes, the first thing you need is an account.
+To get anything from iTunes, the first thing you need is an Apple ID.
 You may have created one when setting up your device, but if not, learn how to set one up here.
 Once you have an account, you can start buying!

 To begin, launch the iTunes program on your computer.
 Once it's loaded, go to the iTunes Store by clicking the iTunes Store button in the top right corner (in iTunes 11 and up; in earlier versions, it's in tray at the left of the iTunes window).